How Long Does a Fentanyl High Last?

 • Pain relief

-How long a high fentanyl high lasts depends on how much the person took, their tolerance to the drug, its half-life, how it’s used, and more.
+How long a high fentanyl high lasts depends on how much the person takes, their tolerance to the drug, its half-life, how it’s used, and more.
 The half-life of fentanyl is around 2 to 4 hours when used intravenously or when it’s injected.
 That means a fentanyl high lasts 11 to 22 hours after injecting it.
 If you use the patch or lozenge version of fentanyl, its half-life increases to 7 to 17 hours, meaning side effects will last up to 36 hours after use.
 As the body breaks down fentanyl, it leaves traces behind called metabolites.
 Metabolites may stay in your system longer than the duration of Fentanyl side effects, meaning the drug may be detected in drug tests much longer than the high lasts.

 Fentanyl’s adverse effects include tolerance, physical dependence, and addiction, among a variety of other physical and psychological complications.
-Fortunately, addiction can be treated.
-Our Banyan rehab in Gilman, Illinois, offers inpatient drug treatment and a variety of other substance-specific programs.
-If you or a loved one requires the help of an opioid rehab to get sober, call us today at 888-280-4763 to learn how we can help.
+Fortunately, opioid addiction can be treated.
+Many of our Banyan rehab locations offer inpatient drug treatment and a variety of other substance-specific programs.